WangDaMME/ROS_Demos/README.md

 # ROS_Demos

-## Project 3 - ROS Voice Navigation
+## Project 3 - ROS Voice Interaction
 Based on the iFlyTek open-source Voice Navigation package, Ros is interacted with voice by 'iat_publish' node (transfer Recognized Speech to String) and 'tts_subsceibe' (input String and output Speech).

 1. iat Node.<br>